Amina123-4/Hotel-Booking-Cancellation-Analysis-and-Revenue-Optimization/README.md

 - How do pricing and seasonality affect cancellation behavior?
 - Which booking channels and regions contribute most to cancellations?
 - How can hotels optimize pricing and promotional strategies to reduce cancellations?
+- Can we predict cancellations using machine learning models?

 ## Analysis Approach
 - Data cleaning and preprocessing
 - Exploratory data analysis using grouped and time-based visualizations
 - Comparative analysis across hotel types, months, pricing, and booking channels
 - Insight generation with a focus on business impact
+- Built predictive models (Logistic Regression, Random Forest) to forecast cancellations and interpret feature importance

 ## Key Visualizations